CabeludoCego/CabeludoCego/ReadME.md

 Hello, you can call me @CabeludoCego, or Lucas Lemos!

-I'm currently Tech lead of ALL Marketing e Performance, ex-head of LASI-UFPI, a Intelligent Systems study group focused on impacting society 📚🚀, and recently graduated Electrical engineer student! ⚡📖
+I'm currently Junior developer at ALL Marketing e Performance, ex-head of LASI-UFPI, a Intelligent Systems study group focused on impacting society 📚🚀, and recently graduated Electrical engineer student! ⚡📖
 Master program started!

 - 👀 I’m interested in learning more about new and relevant technologies!